remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ```
 ## TESTnc.ipynb
 WACCM files are dictionaries that contains a lot of different variables and for the whole earth, this is why they are around 250 MB each.
-This script allows us to print all the keys of the dictionary so we can visually see what the model produce.
+This script allows us first to print all the keys of the dictionary so we can visually see what the model produce.
 We will only use the following keys.
 ```python
 [
     "instr_lat": [],  # Latitude of the instrument